Neurofeedback for Autism

 Neurofeedback is a safe and effective treatment with no known lasting side effects.
 While each person’s response to neurofeedback is unique, studies demonstrate its efficacy with a variety of conditions and parents of a child with autism should consider this evidence-based therapy.

 In our BrainBehaviorReset™ Program, we guide parents of children with ASD in calming the brain and improving their child’s behavior and family stress.
-We understand the unique needs of children with ASD and their families not because Dr. Roseann has had the privilege of supporting these families for more than 30 years, but because we have staff who love someone with autism at home.
-Apply to work with us one-to-one.
+Apart from supporting families for over 30 years now, I understand the unique needs of children with ASD and their families because we are a team of professionals who have our own share of personal experiences loving and supporting family members with autism.

 Citations: